Thpwg/AGI-SCI-index/README.md

 Laura Bow 2 ${\color{Blue}SCI}$ (Game version 1.000, Interpreter version 2.000.274) Tested<br>
 **Note from ScummVM detection tables: <code style="color : blue">Executable scanning reports "2.000.274" SCI interpreter version 1.001.069 (just a guess).</code>**

-**Note: In certain versions, you will find the following items.<code style="color : blue">Executable scanning reports "2.000.274", Floppy label reports "1.0", VERSION file reports "0.024" SCI.
-The Sierra developer only updated the version number on disk 1 before releasing the game.
+**Note: In certain versions, you will find the following items:<code style="color : blue">Executable scanning reports "2.000.274", Floppy label reports "1.0", VERSION file reports "0.024" SCI.
+But, the Sierra developer only updated the version number on disk 1 before releasing the game.
 Disk 1 is 1.000, while the rest are 0.024.
 Collector verified that his original floppy disks are the same.
 So this is version 1.000, but it's proof that a beta version 0.024 existed.</code>**

 Laura Bow 2 ${\color{Blue}SCI}$ (Game version 1.0, Interpreter version 2.000.274) ${\color{Red}Missing}$<br>
 **Note from ScummVM detection tables: <code style="color : blue">Executable scanning reports "2.000.274"SCI interpreter version 1.001.069 (just a guess).</code>**